 In situations when reporters are uncertain about sources or interpreting the science is where the World Federation of Science Journalists (WFSJ) can help!
 The WFSJ provides ongoing training and support for new and seasoned reporters around the world.
 In partnership with Wiley, we are pleased to introduce to 10,000 science journalists globally and to everyone who is interested in a new series of webinars called Science Talks that are brought to you by The Wiley Network.

 SAVE THE DATE FOR OUR UPCOMING WEBINARS

-- Tuesday 4 December at 11 am EST on Artificial Intelligence challenges and journalism
+- Tuesday 22 January at 11 am EST on Antimicrobial resistance and journalism

 HOW DO I REGISTER FOR A WEBINAR?